Little Men: Plot

 Nan arrives as a companion for Daisy, but she is even more of a tomboy than Jo was as a teenager and gets into all sorts of trouble.
 Dan runs away, and drawn by the idea of seeing the Bhaers again, returns to Plumfield with a broken foot and is nursed back to health by Mrs. Bhaer.
 When Laurie sponsors a new natural history museum for the school, Dan becomes curator because of his interest in the outdoors.

-One day, everyone goes to pick berries and Nat promises to take care of little Rob, but they end up missing the wagon back home.
-After a joyful reunion, the next day Mrs. Bhaer teaches them a lesson by tying Nat up to a string in one room for the day.
+One day, everyone goes to pick berries and Nan promises to take care of little Rob, but they end up missing the wagon back home.
+After a joyful reunion, the next day Mrs. Bhaer teaches them a lesson by tying Nan up to a string in one room for the day.
 Later, Laurie and Amy's daughter, Bess, comes for a visit and all the boys respect her so greatly that their behavior improves from her presence.
 When Nat is falsely accused of theft by the other boys, Dan takes the fall so Nat is no longer shunned.
 Dan saves another student named Jack from a fall, leading Jack to admit he stole the money and leave the school.
 The boys plan to buy Dan a microscope for his kindness.
 Although Dan cares more for the Bhaers than before, he begins to long for freedom again and Mrs. Bhaer attempts to keep him home with various tasks.

 Near the end of the novel, Demi and Daisy's father, John, becomes ill.
 They are taken to visit him and he dies that night, leaving Demi with an increased feeling of responsibility.
 A short while later, the boys have a story night in which they trick members of the household into the schoolroom and only let them out when they tell a story.
 Mr. and Mrs. Bhaer tell moral-based stories of hard work and kindness.
 At Thanksgiving, they feast on the harvest of each boy's garden, giving thanks for all they have learned and been given, and then they end the night with a play.